-To do this you simply click the the icon on the software you want to expose.
-Then in the box on the left click expose and then tick the box next to it.
-Once you have exposed all of the software you want to click the commit changes button in the bottom right.
+To do this, simply click the software icon.
+In the box on the left, click Expose and then tick the adjoining box.
+Once you have exposed all required software, click Commit Changes in the bottom right.

-Then back in the expose tab on the right click the IP address link and a new tab will open with the UI for the chosen software
+Returning to the Expose tab, on the right click the IP address link and a new tab will open with the UI for the chosen software.

 note - when navigating to the Ganglia IP address you will need you add /ganglia after the IP address